KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 * A small rack to support things like chicken
 * Other cooking tools including spatulas, forks etc
 * Flavoured smoking wood (such as mesquite) to enhance the uniquely smoky taste of certain foods
+* A small smoker box to hold smoking wood
 * Dustpan and brush for collecting ash when the barbeque has completely cooled down

+## The Fuel

+Charcoal comes in two different forms:
+* Lumpwood
+* Briquettes

+Both types have their place.
+They are equally easy to light (as discussed below).
+Lumpwood is generally cheaper and is faster to use (it reaches an even cooking temperature faster).
+However, the sizes of the individual pieces can be variable, including tiny fragments and over-large lumps.
+Briquettes, although expensive, are more even in size and manageable than random bits of lumpwood and they pump out heat for ages, allowing long duration cooking (e.g. two hours or more).

+Personally, I use lumpwood for small quick grills (e.g. cooking a few sausages for two people) but prefer briquettes for larger, multi-course meals.
+Briquettes are essential for cooking joints and smoking because lumpwood won't stay hot for long enough.

 ## Lighting the barbeque